 Stefnir hf. is an independent financial institution pursuant to the Financial Undertakings Act No. 161/2002.
 The company operates on the basis of an operating license from the Financial Supervisory Authority of the Central Bank of Iceland as a manager of UCITS pursuant to Act No. 116/2021 on Undertakings for Collective Investment in Transferable Securities (UCITS) and as an alternative investment fund manager pursuant to Act No. 45/2020 on Alternative Investment Fund Managers.
 The company's operating license also applies to asset management, investment advice, and the custody and management of unit shares or shares in funds for collective investment.
-Stefnir has assets of ISK 247 billion under fund management at the end of 2023.
-Stefnir has 24 employees with a diverse range of expertise and experience from the domestic and international financial markets.
+Stefnir had assets of ISK 336 billion under fund management at the end of 2024.
+Stefnir has a team of 20 employees with a diverse range of expertise and experience from the domestic and international financial markets.